MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbardatetimectrl-class.md

 ### Parameters
  [in] *bShow*
  Specifies whether the button is visible.
-If this parameter is `TRUE`, the button is visible.
+If this parameter is TRUE, the button is visible.
 Otherwise, the button is not visible.

 ### Remarks
- This method extends the base class implementation ( [CMFCToolBarButton::OnShow](../../mfc/reference/cmfctoolbarbutton-class.md#onshow)) by displaying the button if *bShow* is `TRUE`.
+ This method extends the base class implementation ( [CMFCToolBarButton::OnShow](../../mfc/reference/cmfctoolbarbutton-class.md#onshow)) by displaying the button if *bShow* is TRUE.
 Otherwise, this method hides the button.

 ##  <a name="onsize"></a>  CMFCToolBarDateTimeCtrl::OnSize
  Called by the framework when the parent toolbar changes its size or position and this change causes the button to change size.